nibblesnbits/my-portfolio/conv/book.md

 They called her a Muu.
 A mourner-dancer.
-She was not just echo.
+She was not just sound and movement.
 She was _invitation._

 Where others wept, she moved.